Rule 18. Summons; service of process; notice.

 (1) Except as otherwise provided by these rules or by statute, service of process and proof of service shall be made by the methods provided in Utah Rule of Civil Procedure 4.
 Service of process shall be made by the sheriff of the county where the service is to be made, by a deputy, by a process server, or by any other suitable person appointed by the court.
 However, when the court so directs, an agent of the Department of Human Services may serve process in a case in which the Department is a party.
 A party or party's attorney may serve another party at a court hearing.
 The record of the proceeding shall reflect the service of the document and shall constitute the proof of service.

-(2) Personal service may be made upon a parent, guardian or custodian and upon a minor in that person's legal custody by delivering to a parent, guardian or custodian a copy of the summons with a copy of the petition attached.
+(2) Personal service may be made upon a parent, parents, guardian or custodian and upon a minor in that person's legal custody by delivering to a parent, parents, guardian or custodian a copy of the summons with a copy of the petition attached.
 If a minor is in the legal custody or guardianship of an agency or person other than a parent, service shall also be made by delivering to the legal custodian a copy of the summons with a copy of the petition attached and notice shall be given to the parent as provided in paragraph (d).
 Service upon a minor who has attained majority by marriage as provided in Utah Code Ann.
 Section 15-2-1 or upon court order shall be made in the manner provided in the Utah Rules of Civil Procedure.

 (3) (A) Service may be made by any form of mail requiring a signed receipt by the addressee.
 Service is complete upon return to court of the signed receipt.